Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 I’m not overly excited about either because other cards offer similar perks.
 But…perhaps Discover has something new in the works that will set their cards apart.

 Discover let folks know they plan to continue the current Cashback Match promotion through at least the end of this quarter.

-When you sign-up for a new Discover it card, you’ll have the cash back you’ve earned doubled at the end of your first 12 billing cycles.
-And when you sign-up for a new Discover it Miles card, they will double your miles at the end of your first 12 billing cycles.
+When you sign-up for a new Discover it Cash Back, you’ll have the cash back you’ve earned doubled at the end of your first 12 billing cycles.
+And when you sign-up for a new Discover it Miles, they will double your miles at the end of your first 12 billing cycles.